Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Inference-Time Exploration: Experimental Results

-\textbf{\mbox{\underline{RF5}: \repexp for autoregressive generation improves solve rate}.} In \cref{fig:token_level}, we visualize the effect of token-level representation-based exploration for \texttt{Qwen-2.5-7B-Instruct} on the \texttt{MATH} task.
-We use two values for the bonus parameter $\beta$ (0.5, 1.0), and compare this to vanilla autoregressive generation.
-While token-level exploration tends to solve fewer problems compared to vanilla generation when given a small budget, this trend reverses when the budget exceeds $512 - 640$ (depending on choice for $\beta$).
-In addition, we find the improvement in solve rate is largest on the hardest questions.
-This initial result is encouraging, though further research is required (e.g., on more tasks and models) before one can draw a definitive conclusion; further, our implementation is not optimized for efficiency, and hence does not yet give a wall-clock time improvement over naive autoregressive generation with a larger budget $k$.
+\textbf{\mbox{\underline{RF5}: \repexp for autoregressive generation improves solve rate}.} In ~\cref{fig:token_level}, we visualize the effect of token-level representation-based exploration for \texttt{Qwen-2.5-7B-Instruct} on the \texttt{MATH} task.
+We use two values for the bonus parameter $\beta$ (0.5, 1.0) and compare the pass@k to vanilla autoregressive generation for the 200 hardest (but solvable) questions in \texttt{MATH}, as judged by \texttt{GPT-4o-mini}.
+While token-level exploration tends to solve fewer problems compared to vanilla generation when given a small budget, this trend reverses when the budget exceeds $512 - 640$ (depending on choice for $\beta$).~\cref{fig:token_level_full} further shows that the improvement in solve rate is largest on the hardest questions.
+These results are encouraging, though further research is required (e.g., on more tasks and models) before one can draw a definitive conclusion.
+Further, our implementation is not optimized for efficiency and requires at least one additional forward pass per generation step compared to naive sampling.\loose